 Five of the proposed excavation areas (RZ-B -11, -12, -13, -23, and -24) are constrained by the Site property lines, as shown on Figure 1.
 Because soil sampling has only been performed in areas owned by Tronox, no data exist in adjacent areas.
-Prior to excavation, cConfirmation samples for these five areas have been will be collected along the property line at a minimum of one sample per property line boundary excavation, or one sample per 150 lineal feet, whichever results in the greater number of samples.
-However, at RZ-B-24, each confirmation sample for asbestos will represents a 4-point composite sample.
-Each composite sample was ill be collected at the property line within a distance of 50 feet from the sampling location.
-In addition, three conformation samples for asbestos analysis were ill be collected at RZ-B-23, as shown on Figure 1.
-Confirmation samples were ill be collected near the proposed excavation sidewall at a depth coinciding with the maximum concentration in the nearest sample.
-Confirmation samples were ill be analyzed for the chemical(s) driving the excavation, as shown in Table 1.- Data are still pending for these samples.
-The location of these samples are locations of these samples are shown on Figure 1 and highlighted as purple dots and are presented in Table 1 in association with the corresponding excavation area.
+Confirmation samples for these five areas have been collected along the property line at a minimum of one sample per property line boundary excavation, or one sample per 150 lineal feet, whichever results in the greater number of samples.
+However, at RZ-B-24, each confirmation sample for asbestos represents a 4-point composite sample.
+Each composite sample was collected at the property line within a distance of 50 feet from the sampling location.
+In addition, three conformation samples for asbestos analysis were collected at RZ-B-23, as shown on Figure 1.
+Confirmation samples were collected near the proposed excavation sidewall at a depth coinciding with the maximum concentration in the nearest sample.
+Confirmation samples were analyzed for the chemical(s) driving the excavation, as shown in Table 1.
+Data are still pending for these samples.
+The locations of these samples are shown on Figure 1 and highlighted as purple dots and are presented in Table 1 in association with the corresponding excavation area.